anthonydangg/emotion_detection/README.md

 The app is currently in development but a developer version can be ran with minimal features.
 We plan to have an easier way to run the app in the future.
 To do so follow the steps below.

 The EDA notebook is for context on what kind of models are being used in the app.
 The data used in that notebook can be found [here](https://paperswithcode.com/dataset/fer2013).
+Be sure to change the directory of the data in the notebook to where you downloaded it or else it won't run.

 ### Prerequisites